Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: SAGES: Semantic Autonomous Guidance Engine for Space

-\textbf{Trajectory Refinement via SCP:} The generated trajectories are then used to provide a warm-start for the SCP.
+The generated trajectories are then used to provide a warm-start for the SCP.
 Therefore, the SCP is used to map the initial guess onto the feasible domain.
 In particular, SAGES solves the following problem as a particular form of the feasibility problem in Eq.~\eqref{eq:feas_prob}:

-This design of the objective function ensures that the refined trajectory remains close to the warm-start solution, thereby preserving its semantic behavior, where $\lambda > 0$ is a hyperparameter.
-This is opposed to more traditional objectives---such as minimum-fuel optimization or strict projection onto the feasible domain (cf. Algorithm~1 in Ref.~\citenum{mao2021scvx-fast})---which can yield feasible but semantically inconsistent trajectories, as the solution may deviate substantially from the original warm-start.
-The main advantage of this framework is that, although SAGES can generate semantically aligned and safe trajectories, the refinement stage always prioritizes the feasibility of the trajectory.
+This choice of the objective function ensures that the refined trajectory remains close to the warm-start solution, thereby preserving its semantic behavior.
+Here, $\lambda > 0$ is a hyperparameter that controls the trade-off between adherence to the generated trajectory and performance under the original objective.
+This approach contrasts with naive projection onto the feasible domain, such as in Algorithm 1 in \cite{mao2021scvx-fast}, as well as with traditional objectives such as fuel minimization.
+Such alternatives may yield feasible trajectories that are semantically inconsistent with the original intent, since the solution can deviate substantially from the warm-start.
+Increasing $\lambda$ enforces closer adherence to the generated trajectory at the expense of higher control effort in the original objective.
+The appropriate value of $\lambda$ is scenario dependent and is ultimately selected by the designer to balance this trade-off.
+The main advantage of this framework is that, although SAGES can generate semantically correct and safe trajectories, the refinement stage always prioritizes the feasibility of the trajectory.
 This hierarchy, where safety is prioritized over semantic alignment, is essential in safety-critical applications such as on-orbit maneuvering, where constraint violations cannot be tolerated.